Mold Allergies: At-Home Remedies

 How Can I Combat Allergy Symptoms?

-Those who spend far too much money and time on doctor bills and prescription medicines for their mold allergies should consider other options.
+Those who spend far too much money and time on doctor bills and prescription medicines for their mold allergies may want to consider other options.

 Certain herbs, both fresh from the garden and in the form of a supplemental pill, can help with allergies.
 Ginger, for instance, is an anti-inflammatory that causes glands and passages to reduce swelling.